 While consensus-based and clan-based approaches have been central in regaining and maintaining stability and peace in Somaliland, existing approaches pose a challenge to transparency, accountability, economic development, state capacity and autonomy.

 Foreign investments cannot be made without threatening the fragile peace if legal structures and institutions to regulate business and its financing are not in place.
 If Somaliland is to continue its economic growth, it will require successive governments to engage in deliberate and gradual economic and social transformation towards a long-term economic vision that promotes job creation, innovation and investment for all its citizens

 This Policy Brief is part of the project ‘Conflict of Interest?
 “Business for Peace” as Development Aid in Volatile Environments’, funded by the Research Council of Norway.

 The project studied case studies in the DRC, Myanmar, Somaliland and South Sudan.
 The research in Somaliland was conducted by PRIO in partnership with the Observatory for Conflict and Violence Prevention (OCVP).

-Disclaimer: Views and opinions expressed are those of the author/authors and do not reflect the views of Somaliland Intellectuals Institute (SII) and/or its sponsors.
+Disclaimer: Views and opinions expressed here are those of the author/authors and do not reflect views of Somaliland Intellectuals Institute (SII) and/or its sponsors or partners.
 SII reserves the right to edit articles before publication.
-If you want to submit an opinion piece or an analysis please email it to firstname.lastname@example.org November 23, 2017
+To consider publishing your opinion piece or analysis please email to firstname.lastname@example.org November 23, 2017